 Contractors Equipment Coverage

-Blanket or Scheduled Coverage
+Blanket or Scheduled

 When insurance applies on a blanket basis, the policy covers all items that meet the definition of "covered property".
 These items are covered whether or not they are not listed on a schedule.
+Many policies provide a combination of scheduled and blanket coverage.
+For instance, a policy may provide scheduled coverage for items listed in the policy and a small amount of blanket coverage for unscheduled items.

 Value and Coinsurance